AxC1271/VLSI-Cell-Library/README.md

 - Foundation for more complex memory blocks

 ### 🔹 [4.
 Operation Amplifier (Not Started)](./OperationalAmplifier)
-> First Analog Application using CMOS technology
+> First Analog Subproject using CMOS technology

 - Design a two-stage operational amplifier using the Miller compensation technique
 - Analyze the bandwidth, gain, and the output impedance of the operational amplifier